hacksparrow/apoc/README.md

 ## Apoc Cypher File

 An Apoc Cypher file is a text file with **.acf** extension, which contains cypher queries in it.
 It supports comments using `//`, and can include other acf files from the main file.
+Here is an example.

-The following content is an example of a main file named `index.acf`.
+The contents of the main acf file:

 ```
 // groups